 But can I do math?
 Apparently not.
 So when I made the next batch to double-check my theory, I guess I added too much flour (I used 4 cups).
 Anyway, they weren't as buttery as I wanted them.
 And I thought they would need to be baked longer, so I did.
 But they turned out a tad dry.
 Still good, though.

-You will need an electric mixer, bowl, measuring cups and spoons, a small glass or jar, and a cookie sheet.
-I prefer the jelly roll kind of baking sheet.
+You will need an electric mixer, large bowl, two small bowls, measuring cups and spoons, a small glass or jar, and a cookie sheet.
+I prefer the jelly roll kind of baking sheet (affiliate link).
 Cooling racks are important when making cookies.
-I find it helpful to have a good one, like these.
+I find it helpful to have a good one, like these (affiliate link).
 You will also need gluten free flour.
-For Christmas, my daughter-in-law gave me two marvelous Silpat liners for my cookie sheets.
+One Christmas, my daughter-in-law gave me two marvelous Silpat liners for my cookie sheets.
 Wow.
 That makes clean up a breeze!
-I’m ready to get rid of my parchment paper.
+I'm ready to get rid of my parchment paper.

 Gluten Free Danish Sugar Cookies Recipe